pingcap/docs/sql-statements/sql-statement-change-pump.md

 > **Note:**
 >
-> This feature is only applicable to TiDB Self-hosted and not available on [TiDB Cloud](https://docs.pingcap.com/tidbcloud/).
+> This feature is only applicable to TiDB Self-Hosted and not available on [TiDB Cloud](https://docs.pingcap.com/tidbcloud/).

 > **Tip:**
 >